Luthaf/rascaline/docs/src/references/api/torch/index.rst

 --------------------------------------------------------------------------------

-If you want to use rascaline's TorchScript API from C++, you might be interested in the following documentation:
+If you want to use featomic's TorchScript API from C++, you might be interested in the following documentation:

 .. toctree::